inkstitch/inkstitch/collections/_fonts/en/glacial_tiny.md

 ![glacial_tiny2](/assets/images/fonts/glacial3.jpg)

-Used in conjunction wiyh Grand Hotel Marif on an apron :
+Used in conjunction with Grand Hotel Marif on an apron :

 ![glacial_tiny2](/assets/images/fonts/glacialgrandhotel.jpg)